pulumi/pulumi-hugo/themes/default/content/resources/create-confluent-kafka-cluster-pulumi-modern-infrastructure/index.md

 hero:
   image: /icons/containers.svg
   title: "Create a Confluent Kafka Cluster with Pulumi  | Modern Infrastructure"
-title: "Create a Confluent Kafka Cluster with Pulumi  | Modern In..."
+title: "Create a Confluent Kafka Cluster with Pulumi  | Modern..."
 meta_desc: |
     Create a Confluent Kafka cluster using Pulumi.
 You'll use the Confluent Cloud Pulumi provider and Pulumi to create a Kafka cluster, topic, and cust...
 url_slug: create-confluent-kafka-cluster-pulumi-modern-infrastructure